pdf-raku/PDF-Native-raku/README.md

 Currently giving me some benefits on work in development on larger PDFs.

-This module will not be deployed until there as been significant advancement on Rakudo/MoarVM JIT, and I've had a chance to benchmark this.
+This module will not be deployed until there as been significant advancement on Rakudo/MoarVM JIT, and I've had a chance to bemark this.